microsoft/onefuzz/docs/getting-started.md

 When running `deploy.py` the first time for an instance, you will be prompted to follow a manual step to initialize your CLI config.

-The `$NSG_CONFIG_FILE` is a required parameter that specifies the 'allow rules' for the OneFuzz Network Security Group.
+The `$NSG_CONFIG_FILE` is a required parameter that specifies the 'allow rules' for the OneFuzz Network Security Group as well as other basic OneFuzz settings.
 A default `config.json` is provided in the deployment zip.
 This 'allow' config resembles the following:

 ```json